hendelbah/portfolio/README.md

 An application that simulates wildfire using cellular automata model.
 In the result it creates a GIF file that illustrates wildfire dynamics.

-This was a project for my lab work at the university(indeed, we had some programing subjects when studied chemistry).
+This was a project for my lab work in the university(indeed, we had some programing subjects when studied chemistry).

 It is performed in OOP style and has GUI.